 Crow-Hassan Park Reserve, off Interstate 94 just northwest of Rogers, has horse camping, a couple of group camping spots and one hike-in campsite.

 This park offers almost 20 miles of hiking and horseback riding trails through woods and over rolling prairie.
-Very beautiful!
+It’s very beautiful and out-of-the-way, yet within the Twin Cities metro for an easy weekend trip.

 Minneapolis Northwest KOA (Maple Grove)

-Camping at KOAs is like eating at a chain restaurant—you know what to expect!
+Camping at a KOA is like eating at a chain restaurant—you know what to expect!
 Minneapolis Northwest KOA has the standard swimming pool (during the summer months), hook-ups and wi-fi, plus mini-golf and a dog park.

 It’s open from early April to mid-October to RVs and tents.
 They also have one Kamping Kabin.
-KOAs also have showers, restrooms and laundry facilities.
+Other amenities include showers, plumbed restrooms and laundry facilities, a gameroom, horseshoes, a playground and more.

 Lake Rebecca Park Reserve (Rockford)

-Other outdoor rec activity options here include hiking, mountain biking and paddling (rentals available).
+Other outdoor rec activity options at the park reserve include hiking, mountain biking and paddling (kayak and canoe rentals available at the swimming beach).